kunchamharsha/audiotranscriptionservice/README.md

 * url:'/search'-This page has features to add, delete and download the files the users have uploaded

+* url:'getapitoken'- Login protected url where you can find the details of the API token and Api endpoint and its pa

 ## Features

 * login: enter username and password to login to the application